CrazyKitty357/ustx2dectalk/README.md

 ## Limitations
 Dectalk only supports one singer at a time, so please match that in OpenUtau.
 Also I haven't tried what would happen if I had multiple singers, so there's that.
 ### Note
-If your song is over 120 bpm timings won't work right.
+If your song is over 120 bpm it won't work right, notes will be held down for to long.
 To fix this you can go to `Project => Adjust Tempo (Preserve Timings)`

 ## Links
 [OpenUtau](https://www.openutau.com/)